fbpx Skip to main content

 There are three subtypes of Vitamin K Deficiency Bleeding that are categorized based on when they occur.

-1. Early Vitamin K Deficiency Bleeding
+A newborn infant breastfeeding for the first time.1.
+Early Vitamin K Deficiency Bleeding

 Early VKDB occurs within the first 24 hours after birth.
 It occurs most often in infants whose mothers have low vitamin K due to either a medication that interferes with vitamin K or a malabsorption condition (3).